-Medical Nutrition Therapy
+Nutritional Counseling

-Covered to treat medical conditions, such as chronic kidney disease in accord with Hawaii law and HMSA's medical policy on "Medical Nutrition Therapy" which can be found at www.hmsa.com.
-If you are diagnosed with an eating disorder by a qualified provider, medical nutrition therapy must be rendered by a recognized licensed dietitian.
+Covered to treat eating disorders in accord with Hawaii law and HMSA's medical policy and only if:

+- You are diagnosed with an eating disorder by a qualified provider; and - Counseling is rendered by a recognized licensed dietitian.

 Other counseling services identified on the U.S. Preventive Services Task Force list of Grade A and B Recommendations are described in other sections of this chapter.
-See Special Benefits - Disease Management and Preventive Services, Preventive Health Services.
+See Special Benefits - Disease Management and Preventive Services, Screening Services, Preventive Counseling, and Preventive Services.